-So where’s all of this musical variety coming from?
-Researchers aren’t sure, but surmise that evolution is at play.
+So, where’s all of this musical variety coming from?
+Researchers aren’t sure, but they surmise that evolution is at play.
 Due to hunting, bowhead populations are small.
 In order to stand out in a limited dating pool, bowhead whales had to get creative!

 Sounds like this jam session is a whale of a good time.